PixConvert

 Why Use PixConvert Video to GIF

-Browser-based GIF creation — no upload, no watermark, no account.
+A full GIF maker in your browser — no upload, no watermark, no account.

 FPS Control